Mommy (1995 film): Plot

 Later that same night, Mark receives a telephone call from his employers which is overheard by Jessica Ann.
-When Mark tries to explain his position to Jessica Ann in her bedroom, Mrs. Sterling walks in with a loaded pistol and shoots Mark several times in the head and chest.
+When Mark tries to explain his position to Jessica Ann in her bedroom, Mrs. Sterling walks in with a loaded pistol and shoots Mark twice in the chest and shoulder.
 Jessica Ann is upset but goes along with her mother’s suggestion that they lie to the police about Mark attempting to molest her.

 After an unproductive night of questioning, Lt.
 March suggests to Beth that she should look after Jessica Ann but when she attempts to do just that, she is kicked out of the house by Mrs Sterling.
 After a brief meeting with Lt.
 March and her attorney, Mr. Eckhardt, Mrs. Sterling realizes that she faces the very real possibility of being convicted for Mark’s death and decides to skip town with Jessica Ann.

 Arriving at a motel several hours away from their home, Jessica Ann goes to sleep but has a nightmare of Mark rising from the dead and warning her about her mother’s mental state.
 Realizing she may be caught for actions, Mrs. Sterling attempts to strangle Jessica Ann while the latter is laying down, not sure of her future without her mother in her life.
 Jessica Ann is not sleeping however and overhears her mother talking to herself on killing her.
 She gets out of bed and escapes just in time, running to a disused junkyard and attempts to hide from her mother.
 But when both are confronted by a guard dog, Mrs. Sterling steps in to protect her daughter but is savaged by the dog in the process.

 Jessica Ann goes over to where her mother was attacked by the dog, only to find the dog dead and her mother gone.
 Mrs. Sterling then appears back on her feet and is about to strangle Jessica Ann when Lt.
 March and Beth arrive on the scene.
 Mrs. Sterling unable to bring herself to kill Jessica Ann.
 Lt.
 March grabs Mrs. Sterling and asks why she was unable to kill the only witness to her crimes to which she responds that Jessica Ann resembled herself as her face shined in the moonlight.
 Mrs. Sterling is then arrested and taken away by Lt.
 March whilst Beth takes Jessica Ann into her care.